orthanc-mirrors/orthanc-book/Sphinx/source/plugins/object-storage.rst

     "RequestTimeout": 1200,                   // request timeout in seconds (max time to upload/download a file) "RootPath": "",                           // see below
     "MigrationFromFileSystemEnabled": false,  // see below
-    "StorageStructure": "flat"                // see below }
+    "StorageStructure": "flat",               // see below
+    "VirtualAddressing": true                 // see the section related to MinIO }

 The **EndPoint** configuration is used when accessing an S3 compatible cloud provider.
 I.e. here is a configuration to store data on Scaleway::